barriehadfield/reactrb-showcase/README.md

 ###Opal under the covers

 React-rb is a DSL wrapper of React which uses Opal to compile Ruby code to ES5 native JavaScript.
-If you have not used Opal before then you should at a minimum read the excellent Guids as they will teach you enough to get you started with React-rb.
+If you have not used Opal before then you should at a minimum read the excellent guides as they will teach you enough to get you started with React-rb.

 + [Opal](http://opalrb.org/)
 + [Opal Guides](http://opalrb.org/docs/guides/v0.9.2/index.html)